 1956 Austin-Healey 100 BN2

 My dad had an Austin-Healey when he was in the Army stationed in Germany.
 He crashed it long before I was born, so I grew up only hearing about his fondness for the car.
 After graduating from high school I might have had a chance to buy one but made the mistake of choosing a 1978 MGB instead.
-After that Healey prices put them out of reach.
+After that rising Healey prices put them out of reach.

 After many years of reading about the cars (and selling the MGB and finishing reassembly of the Midget) I decided the BN2 model was the one I wanted.
 It is very close to the original iteration of the car but with a few meaningful improvements.
 The later cars gained a larger engine (but not necessarily more power) and more creature comforts, but for that I have the Z3.